great-houk/newtons-fractal/README.md

 # newtons-fractal

-Welcome to my personal project where I die trying to make a simple fractal renderer.
+Welcome to my personal project where I try to make a simple fractal renderer with as few dependencies as possible